mohit-rzy/cursor-nextjs-fullstack-starter/README.md

 ## Features

-- **User Authentication**: Secure sign-up and login functionality powered by Clerk
+- **User Authentication**: Secure sign-up and login functionality powered by Better Auth
 - **Gift Management**: Create, read, update, and delete gift items
 - **Sorting & Filtering**: Sort gifts by various attributes and filter with search functionality
 - **Responsive Design**: Beautiful UI that works on all devices